Get your free personal and business credit scores to find out.

 Again, this isn’t a business credit card, so you’ll need to take extra care to separate your business and personal finances.
 But if you’re looking to rebuild your credit but don’t have the capital for a large security deposit, the Capital One Secured Mastercard card might be your best option.

-If you’re working with bad or no credit, but you still want the convenience of a business credit card, look to the Bento for Business Prepaid Mastercard.
+If you’re working with bad or no credit, but you still want the convenience of a business credit card, look to the Bento for Business Visa® Debit Card.
 In fact, credit checks are not required to qualify for Bento, so you don’t need to worry about your credit score at all.

 With features like prefunding employee cards, an easy-to-use app and dashboard, and automatic integration into your bookkeeping software, Bento makes it easy to control and track employee spending across as many cards as your business needs.
 To create your credit line, you’ll hook up your Bento card to your business bank account to easily transfer funds directly onto the card.